lastjediluke/firefighterFinderSP/README.md

 You can visit the website here: https://lastjediluke.github.io/firefighterFinderSP/

-(Alternatively, you can access the website by simply opening the index.html file in a web browser)
+(Alternatively, you can access the website by simply downloading the entire repository and opening the "index.html" file in a web browser)

 **Code Structure:**
 The code layout of the website is as follows: